benoitc/gunicorn/docs/source/design.rst

 Design
 ======

-A brief description of an architecture of Gunicorn.
+A brief description of the architecture of Gunicorn.

 Server Model
 ============